nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 ### Concerns
 * Make sure that when a lot of zombies spawn, they don't spawn on top of each other.
 They spawn in "mini-waves".
-* Make sure the zombies don't spawn on invisible crates (Not as bas since they spawn on sides)
+* Make sure the zombies don't spawn on invisible crates (Not as bad since they spawn on sides)
-* Avoid loading images and audio files multiple times
+* ~Avoid loading images and audio files multiple times~

 ### Ideas
 * Have zombies fade in when spawning